mitin001/transcriber/blog/real-time-bill-maher/what-this-comedian-said.md

 > Paul Ryan once said Ayn Rand taught him “what [his] value systems are.”
 And I believe him, because her book has a strange appeal to people who are kind of smart but not really.
 She wrote things like “Money is the barometer of a society’s virtue” and “The question isn’t who is going to let me; it’s who is going to stop me”—which sounds like something a Batman villain says.
 It’s all stuff that seems very deep when you’re nineteen years old, about how government is a dirty trick played by the weak on the strong.

 Or, they may be a libertarian.
-But where is the line between libertarianism and selfishness?
+Of libertarians, Bill Maher asks, where is the line between libertarianism and selfishness?

 > Libertarians have to stop ruining libertarianism, or at least do a better job of explaining the difference between today’s libertarian and just being a selfish prick.
 Like, when you see a stoplight your reaction should be “Great.
 An easy way to ensure we don’t all crash into each other,” not “How dare the government tell me when I can and cannot go!”“Seat belts?
 I refuse to live in a nanny state—I’m an individual, and I want to soar, free as an eagle, right through the windshield.”
 Same thing with meat inspectors—who needs ’em?
 “People can sniff their own meat!
 And if a few die, the word will get around town: ‘Don’t order the T-bone at the Ponderosa,’ and then the Ponderosa closes—problem solved, thanks to the free market!”